reneilpascua/Speakers_BlzrClient_WebAPI/docs/README.txt

 3.5) in another command line window, use "docker ps" to see if all 3 services are running (api, db, client) 3.75) likely the api exited because the db took too long to start. use "docker start <api container name>" to revive it.
 4) on a browser, enter localhost:8888 to be taken to the application
+5) click View All Speakers to see the speakers and CRUD buttons
-5) experiment with CRUD operations with the intuitive UI
+6) experiment with CRUD operations with the intuitive UI
-6) check validation for each field, specifically the email address and phone number
+7) check validation for each field, specifically the email address and phone number

 Again, if there are any unresolved issues, please reach out to the authors.